habitat-sh/habitat/ON_CALL.md

-# An On Call Engineer's guide to Habitat in production or "doing it live"
+# An On Call Core Engineer's guide to Habitat in production or "doing it live"

 The Habitat team owns and operates our own services.
 We are responsible for their uptime and availability.
 To that end, we have a rotating, 72 hour on call period in which each Chef employed team member participates.
-If you cannot cover your assigned rotation, you are responsible for getting coverage.
+If you cannot cover your assigned rotation, you are responsible for finding a team mate to fill in for you.

-## What you need before going on call
+## Before you go on call for the first time, make sure you have:

+* Can't figure out how to get access?
+Ask Jamie Winsor.
+* You should be a member of the `core` origin and habitat-sh github group.
 * Access to the habitat team [1Password Shared vault](https://team-habitat.1password.com)
 * Access to [PagerDuty](https://opscode.pagerduty.com) - ask #helpdesk if you need an account
 * Access to [Datadog](https://app.datadoghq.com)
 * Access to [Pingdom](https://my.pingdom.com) (creds in Chef LastPass) - Pingdom currenty monitors - https://willem.habitat.sh/v1/depot/origins/core
+* Access to [statuspage.io](https://statuspage.io) - Jamie Winsor owns admin
+* Ask #helpdesk to add the Habitat AWS Portal app to your OKTA dashboard.
-* Ability to ssh to our production environment (see below)
+* Ability to ssh to our production environment
-* Basic familiarity with the services we run and how they are running (detailed below)
+* Basic familiarity with the services we run and how they are running

 ## Responsibilities

 * Available to respond to PagerDuty alerts (if you are going to be away from a computer for an extended period, you are responsible for getting someone to take on call).
-* Incident response does not mean you need to solve the problem yourself.
+* If you are on secondary on-call and receive a page, you are responsible for making sure your help is not needed.
-* You are expected to diagnose, to the best of your ability, and bring in help if needed.
+* You are expected to diagnose, to the best of your ability, and bring in help if needed to resolve.
-* Communication while troubleshooting is important.
-* Triage incoming GitHub issues and PRs (best effort - at least tag issues if possible and bring critical issues to the forefront).
-* Monitor #general and #operations as time permits.

-More about Chef’s incident and learning review(post-mortems) can be found at https://chefio.atlassian.net/wiki/pages/viewpage.action?spaceKey=ENG&title=Incidents+and+Post+Mortems

-During your on-call rotation, it is expected that you won’t have the same focus on your assigned cards and that you might be more interrupt-driven.
-This is a good thing because your teammates can stay focused knowing that their backs are being watched.
-You benefit likewise when you are off rotation.
+## Communication Responsibilities
+* Declare an operational issue on statuspage.io.
+This will automatically post an alert to habitat's slack #general channel, update our statuspage, and tweet.
+* You are responsible for informing your team that you are taking charge of the issue, and you are responsible for telling your team that you are unable to continue responding to that issue before you stop working on it.
+* You are not responsible for responding to questions or community questions.
+* You are responsible for updating statuspage.io as status changes.
+* You are not responsible for posting minutes during the issue if status has not materially changed.
+All updates go into statuspage.io, no other venue.
+* Tone in statuspage.io communication should be friendly and professional.
+* You are responsible for escalating immediately to someone more senior or knowledgeable if you cannot fix the issue alone or need help.
+Never be afraid to start phoning people, regardless of time or day.
+Getting production into a good state should be your only concern.

 ## Current state of Production

 Each of the builder services runs in its own AWS instance.
 You can find these instances by logging in to the Habitat AWS portal.
-If you do not already have access, ask #helpdesk to add the Habitat AWS Portal app to your OKTA dashboard.
 Make sure to add the `X-Environment` column to the search results and search for instances in the `live` environment.

 ## Current state of Acceptance:

-The acceptance environment should now closely mirror the live environment with the exception that it may be running newer service releases.
+The acceptance environment should closely mirror the production environment with the exception that it may be running newer service releases.
 Use the AWS portal as described above to locate the acceptance environment builder service instances.

 ## Troubleshooting:

-Historically, trouble in production can be resolved by restarting services.
-However, we recently completely revamped all the builder services at the end of May 2017.
-So for the next few months (I'm writing this on the last day of May..."hi future team!"), we can enjoy a sort of pioneering phase where we learn what new problems our clever new code shall reveal to us.
-Here are some generic pointers for exploring the status of prduction.
+- Sometimes you need to break the rules.
+Communicate to your team clearly what rules were broken and how if you do so proper cleanup can occur.
+You are responsible for cleanup.
+- Never tweak server settings manually.
+- Do not leave different production servers on different Supervisor versions.
+- Never deploy a development Supervisor to production.
+Do a Supervisor release if you need the latest one out.
+- Test or diagnose issues in Acceptance if possible (i.e. if the issue is reproducible).

 ### Reading logs

-You can read the supervisor output on any of the service instances by running `journalctl -fu hab-sup`.
-If you find yourself needing to read production logs, the `-fu` should roll quite naturally off the finger tips.
+You can read the Supervisor output on any of the service instances by running `journalctl -fu hab-sup`.

 ### Restarting services

-Most instances just run a single service but there are a couple that run two.
-Running `systemctl restart hab-sup` will restart the supervisor itself and therefore all services it runs.
-You may of course run `sudo hab sup stop [service ident]` and `start` to restart individual services.
-Run `sudo hab sup status` to determine which services are loaded and what state each service is in.
+- Most instances just run a single service but there are a couple that run two.
+- Running `systemctl restart hab-sup` will restart the supervisor itself and therefore all services it runs.
+- You can run `sudo hab sup stop [service ident]` and `start` to restart individual services.
+- Run `sudo hab sup status` to determine which services are loaded and what state each service is in.

 Here is a brief synopsis of the builder services: